Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: Halo model for LIM

 which decomposes the mean comoving emissivity into the contribution from different halo masses.

-As commonly done in the literature \citep[e.g.][]{Lidz+11}, we compute the large-scale PS of the specific intensity by assuming that: (i) dark-matter halos are linearly biased with respect to the underlying matter distribution (i.e. their overdensity $\delta_\mathrm{h}=b_\mathrm{h}\,\delta$ with $b_\mathrm{h}$ a function of $M$ and redshift), (ii) the scales of interest are significantly larger than the virial radii of the relevant halos, (iii) the surveyed patch of the sky has a small extension compared to the distance to the observer so that we can assume a fixed line-of-sight direction $\hat{\mathbf{n}}$ (distant-observer approximation), (iv) there is no peculiar-velocity bias, and (v) fluctuations of the CLF and halo counts are Poissonian.
+As commonly done in the literature \citep[e.g.][]{Lidz+11}, we computed the large-scale PS of the specific intensity by assuming that: (i) DM haloes are linearly biased with respect to the underlying matter distribution (i.e. their overdensity $\delta_\mathrm{h}=b_\mathrm{h}\,\delta$ with $b_\mathrm{h}$ a function of $M$ and redshift), (ii) the scales of interest are significantly larger than the virial radii of the relevant haloes, (iii) the surveyed patch of the sky has a small extension compared to the distance to the observer so that we can assume a fixed line-of-sight direction $\hat{\mathbf{n}}$ (distant-observer approximation), (iv) there is no peculiar-velocity bias, and (v) fluctuations of the CLF and halo counts are Poissonian.
 It follows from these assumptions that the redshift-space PS of the specific intensity receives two contributions

 with $\Pclust$ arising from the clustering of the line-emitting galaxies and $\Pshot$ originating from the fact that they are discrete objects and thus show random fluctuations in their number counts within a finite volume.
 Given that the clustering signal only dominates on large scales and that the measurements we consider have relatively large uncertainties, it is sufficient to use linear perturbation theory to model the different components.